 Targeting gender equity

 To be a truly diverse organisation we need to reflect the diversity that we see in society.
 However, women still hold far fewer leadership positions than men particularly in STEM fields where only 18 per cent of leadership positions are held by women.
-We're addressing gender equity through our work with the Science in Australia Gender Equity (SAGE) pilot and the Male Champions of Change (MCC) initiative as well as a Champion of the Women in STEM Decadal Science Plan.
+We're addressing gender equity through our work with the Science in Australia Gender Equity (SAGE) pilot and the Champions of Change Coalition (CCC) initiative as well as a Champion of the Women in STEM Decadal Science Plan.

 Science in Australia Gender Equity (SAGE)